 And that’s where the difference between hoarding and planning begins.

-Buying things without knowing what you are going to do with them is hoarding.
+From a food and meal perspective, buying lots of things without knowing what you are going to do with them could be considered hoarding.

-Buying things knowing you will use them is planning.
+Buying things knowing you will use them could be considered planning.

-- Take a moment to consider what you have in the refrigerator, freezer, and pantry.
-Group similar things together and/or by recipe.
+- Organize your kitchen so it makes things easier.
+Store similar things together and/or by recipe for efficient cooking.
+It’s also helpful to make your next shopping list.
+What are you almost out of?
+What do you have that requires other ingredients to make your favorite recipe?
 For example, pasta and pasta sauce go together.
 I make clam linguine in spicy red sauce, so storing diced tomatoes with clams near the pasta makes it easy to grab and cook.
-It’s also nice to have like items together so you can see what you have or what you may need soon.
-All my canned beans are on the same shelf.
-Baking items (flour, sugar, cocoa powder, baking powder, baking salt, cornstarch) are in one cabinet.
+All my canned beans are together.
+Baking items (flour, sugar, cocoa powder, baking powder, baking soda, cornstarch) are in one cabinet.
 Dried spices and herbs are on a shelf near the stove to make it easy to add while cooking.
-Find what works best for your kitchen set up and how you make your meals.

-- Be open to try something new.
-You can swap many ingredients for others, or a bone in cut instead of boneless.
-Different beans work, too!
-I recently made a carnitas casserole with pinto beans instead of black beans.
+- Reconsider favorite recipes.
+You can swap many ingredients for others, like a bone in cut instead of boneless.
+I recently made a casserole with pinto beans instead of black beans.
 Delish.

-- Make it a goal to use what you buy.
-This may seem obvious, but it’s not.
-We’ve likely all bought something that sounded good or was a good price but had no idea what to make.
+- Use what you buy.
+This may seem obvious, but sometimes, it’s not.
+It is likely we have all bought something that sounded good or was a good price but had no idea what to make.
 Use that as your recipe search inspiration.
 If it turns out to be a favorite new thing, awesome!
-If not, don’t make it again.
+If not, at least you tried it.

 - Go for balance.
 Five food groups.
 Numerous nutrients.
 Tasty options for all budgets and cooking skills.
 Think about your day, not just one meal or snack.
 This is how what you buy starts to become what you eat.

-How will you convert your stash to a plan that supports your health?
+How will you convert your stash to a delicious plan that supports your health?